CEL Rule Conditions

 • statusCode

 Endpoint permission values are merged into the root context as their configured keys.
-For example, permission.roles in endpointRules is available to conditions as roles, response row filters are available as row, and column filters are available as col. A future runtime can also expose a namespaced permission object as an additive convenience, but CEL support should not require that shape to preserve compatibility with existing native rules and actions.
+For example, permission.roles in endpointRules is available to conditions as roles, response row filters are available as row, and column filters are available as col. A future runtime can also expose a namespaced permission object as an additive convenience, but CEL support should not require that shape to preserve compatibility with existing actions.

 For standard and internal-admin profiles, the CEL environment can expose variables in two ways: